BaloneyGit/MNIST-Nearest-Neighbors/README.md

-# MNIST-Nearest-Neighbors
+# MNIST Nearest Neighbors Classifier
-MNIST Classfier using Nearest Neighbors
+MNIST Classfier using the Nearest Neighbors algorithm.
-Classfier of the MNIST Dataset.
 Contains a "from-scratch" implementation and a library-based implementation.